shannahutch/turtle_app/README.md

 level 4
 created scaffolding branch
-  scaffolding generates a full set of model, db migration, controller, views and test suite. i added both a name field and description to the generator
+  scaffolding generates a full set of model, db migration, controller, views and test suite. i added both a name field and description to the generator.
+It is not best practice to use it all the time because it does not display a full working knowledge and also creates many files, methods and other things that you may not want in your application.
+Like Coffee files if you don't use them or delete methods that may not be applicable to your application.

   -I delete the coffe files and json created by the scaffolding.
 I also migrates the new files into the DB